hotwired/strada-site/_source/handbook/02_how_it_works.md

 }
 ```

-The basic `"form"` component is now created we can send a `message` to a corresponding native `"form"` component in the native app.
+With the basic `"form"` component created, we can now send a `message` to a corresponding native `"form"` component.
 We'll send the submit button's title as JSON `data` in the message, so the native component can set the native button's title with the `submitTitle`.
 ```javascript
 // bridge/form_controller.js